Lauren Raine

-Lauren Raine is a painter, sculptor, mask artist, performance artist, author, and choreographer with work in international private and public collections.
+Lauren Raine is an American artist.
+She is a painter, sculptor, mask artist, performance artist, author, and choreographer with work in international private and public collections.
 She was Director of Rites of Passage Gallery in Berkeley, California.

 Education

 Raine holds a BFA from the University of California at Berkeley (1973) and an MFA in painting and cross-disciplinary arts from the University of Arizona (1987).
 She has attended Otis Art Institute and the New England Institute for Art Therapy.
 She has been a mask artist at the New York, Arizona, Maryland, California and other Renaissance festivals, and has trained numerous apprentices since 1988.
 In 2000 she went to Bali, where she studied with Balinese mask artist Ida Bagus Anom and others, and produced a collection of collaborative masks while there which she exhibited at Buka Creati Gallery in Ubud, Bali, in November, 2000.

 Work

 After studying mask traditions in Bali in 1998, in 1999 she created a collection of 35 multi-cultural, mythological "Masks of the Goddess" which she conceived of as "Contemporary Temple Masks" for the Spiral Dance at Fort Mason Center in San Francisco, California in collaboration with the Reclaiming Community.
 The Collection was performed again at the Spiral Dance Ritual in 2006.
 From 1999 to 2015 the collection traveled throughout the U.S., in use by diverse groups of performers, ritualists and teachers.
 In 2015 the Collection was presented at the Parliament of World Religions in Salt Lake City, Utah, in collaboration with Cherry Hill Seminary.

 In 2007 she initiated three community art projects based upon a Native American creation myth, "Spider Woman's Hands".

 She is a recipient of the Alden B. Dow Creativity Center Fellowship for 2007, Resident Artist at the Henry Luce Center for the Arts Wesley Theological Seminary in Washington, D.C., in 2009, and resident artist at Gallery 408 in Carrizozo, New Mexico in 2010.
 In 2015 she was Resident Artist for Cherry Hill Seminary, and in 2017 was Resident Artist for Coreopsis Journal of Myth and Theater (Society of Ritual Arts).

 Since 2014 she has been on the faculty of the Tucson Clay Co-op, Tucson, Arizona, and also offers classes in mask arts and ceramic sculpture privately at her studio and other workshop venues.